kinde-starter-kits/flutter-starter-kit/README.md

 ### Setup your local environment

-1. In Kinde, click on "Settings".

-2. Scroll down to "Applications".
+1. In Kinde Admin, scroll down to "Applications".

-3. Click on "View details" on your app's card.
+2. Click on "View details" on your app's card.

-4. Scroll down to the "Callback URLs" section.
+3. Scroll down to the "Callback URLs" section.

-5. Add in the callback URLs for your app, which follows the following format:
+4. Add in the callback URLs for your app, which follows the following format:

    - Allowed callback_URLs: "your.custom.scheme://kinde_callback"
    - Allowed logout_redirect_URLs: "your.custom.scheme://kinde_logoutcallback"